Pershing Rifles

-The National Society of Pershing Rifles is a military-oriented honor society for college-level students founded in 1894 as a drill unit at the University of Nebraska–Lincoln.
-It is the oldest continuously operating US college organization dedicated to military drill.
+The National Society of Pershing Rifles is a U.S. military-oriented honor society for college-level students founded in 1894 as a drill unit at the University of Nebraska–Lincoln.
+It is the oldest continuously operating U.S. college organization dedicated to military drill.
 Originally named Varsity Rifles, members renamed the organization in honor of their mentor and patron, Lieutenant (later General of the Armies of the United States) John J. Pershing, upon his departure from the university in 1895.

-Pershing Rifles became a National organization in 1928 expanding to include several other universities, with companies consisting of drill teams as well as tactical units.
+Pershing Rifles became a national organization in 1928 expanding to include several other universities, with companies consisting of drill teams as well as tactical units.
 Together, these units form what is known as the National Society of Pershing Rifles.

-Mission

-The mission of the National Society of Pershing Rifles is to aid in the development of successful officers in the Army, Navy, and Air Force.
-To foster camaraderie and esprit de corps among all three Reserve Officers' Training Corps programs.
-To further the purpose, traditions, and concepts of the United States Army, Navy, and Air Force.
-And to give civilians an opportunity to be part of a military organization without a formal commitment to the military.

-Symbols

-The symbols of Pershing Rifles are: